-Plan 8: PEPRA members must contribute half of the normal cost of the amounts that have been on deposit for at least six months.
+Plan 8: PEPRA members must contribute half of the normal cost of the

 Plan.
 Contributions for these members will be based on the Normal Cost associated with their benefits; General and Safety members will pay on increases in COLA Normal Cost rates.
 No additional employee contributions towards the cost-of-living benefits are included in the current employee rates.